verilator/verilator/docs/internals.rst

 If we have multiple instances of the same module, and they partition differently (likely; we make no attempt to partition them the same) then the variable sort will be suboptimal for either instance.
-A possible improvement would be to emit a unique class for each instance of a module, and sort its variables optimally for that instance's code stream.
+A possible improvement would be to emit an unique class for each instance of a module, and sort its variables optimally for that instance's code stream.